AzureAD/microsoft-authentication-library-for-js/lib/msal-core/README.md

 See here for more details on [supported browsers and known compatability issues](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/FAQs#q4-what-browsers-is-msaljs-supported-on).

-## Roadmap and What To Expect From This Library
+## What To Expect From This Library
 Msal support on Javascript is a collection of libraries. `msal-core` or just simply `msal`, is the framework agnostic core library.
 Once our core 1.x+ is stabilized, we are going to bring our `msal-angular` library with the latest 1.x improvements.
 We are planning to deprecate support for `msal-angularjs` based on usage trends of the framework and the library indicating increased adoption of Angular 2+ instead of Angular 1x.
 After our current libraries are up to standards, we will begin balancing new feature requests, with new platforms such as `react` and `node.js`.

 Our goal is to communicate extremely well with the community and to take their opinions into account.
 We would like to get to a monthly minor release schedule, with patches comming as often as needed.
 The level of communication, planning, and granularity we want to get to will be a work in progress.